MeteoGroup/jbrotli/HOWTO-BUILD.md

 and [Virtual Box](https://www.virtualbox.org/).
 The pipeline is build by using the great [Concourse CI](http://concourse.ci/) tools and ideas behind that project.

+The pipeline was tested with Concourse CI v1.2.0.

 #### 1. Prepare vagrant box
 ```
 vagrant init